paritii-ai/rubric/Post-Development.md

 2. https://learn.microsoft.com/en-us/azure/machine-learning/how-to-monitor-datasets?

 # Document Potential Biases and Where They Arise:
-The documentation ofpotential biases and understanding where they arise is a crucial step in addressing fairness and ethics in machine learning models.
+The documentation of potential biases and understanding where they arise is a crucial step in addressing fairness and ethics in machine learning models.
 The following structured approach to document potential biases can be applied;

 - Document sources of bias in the data collection process (e.g., underrepresentation of certain groups, sampling biases)